ArthurPieri/conceitos_Programacao/typescript/docs/1 - Types.md

 - Typescript tries to tell the type
 - If declaration and initialization of a variable are on the same line, typescript will figure out the type of that variable for us
 - We will rely on it a lot

+# Type Annotations and Inference for Functions

+## Type annotations for functions

+Code we add to tell typescript what type of arguments a function will receive and what type of values it will return

+## Type Inference for Functions

+Typescript tries to figure out what type of value a function will return.

+**Works only to the return value, not to the arguments.**

+# Anottations arround objects